thinkpad20/netkit/README.md

 	Port: 80
 ```

 There are also versions of `send` and `recv`, including a version of `recv` which breaks on a user-specified delimiter (such as `\r\n`).
-Likely to come later are simple functions for parsing/constructing HTTP requests/responses, grabbing the content of web pages, and more.
+Likely to come later are ability to choose TCP or UDP, simple functions for parsing/constructing HTTP requests/responses, grabbing the content of web pages, and more.
 There may be asyncronous functionality (using `libuv`, for example) in the future as well.

 ## Installation and Usage: